cloudflare/Cloudflare-WordPress/README.md

 ## Contributions

 We welcome community contribution to this repository.
-To help add functionality or address issues, please take the following steps:

-- Fork the repository from the master branch.
-- Create a new branch for your features / fixes.
-- Make the changes you wish to see.
-- Add tests for all changes.
-- Create a pull request with details of what changes have been made, explanation of new behaviour, and link to issue that is addressed.
-- Ensure documentation contains the correct information.
-- Pull requests will be reviewed and hopefully merged into a release.
+[CONTRIBUTING.md](https://github.com/cloudflare/Cloudflare-WordPress/blob/master/CONTRIBUTING.md) will help you start contributing.

 ## Changelog